nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 ### Automatic Suggestions

 Whilst translating in normal mode, you can select "Automatic Suggestions," this is great to see the proposed translations from various translation services.
-Google translate works very well, but you might find other translations that are more to the point.
+Google Translate works very well, but you might find other translations that are more to the point.

 ### Zen mode